 "The fact that NACD is doing [certification] is fantastic.
 There's no group more well suited for it.
 The training and programs that exist here already form a great foundation."

-In a standing-room only session, NACD President and CEO Peter Gleason led an illuminating discussion on NACD’s 2019 Blue Ribbon Commission Initiative: Fit for the Future: An Urgent Imperative for Board Leadership with co-chair Lester Lyles and commission member Dona Young.
+In a standing-room-only session, NACD CEO Peter Gleason led an illuminating discussion on NACD’s 2019 Blue Ribbon Commission Initiative: Fit for the Future: An Urgent Imperative for Board Leadership with co-chair Lester Lyles and commission member Dona Young.
 The report serves as a call to action for board leaders to meet the demands of a fundamentally different operating reality by reshaping how the board thinks, operates, and interacts with business.

-On Saturday night, the lights dimmed for the screening of The Inventor: Out for Blood in Silicon Valley, a documentary based on the downfall of health technology company Theranos, which was followed by an enlightening question-and-answer session with former Walgreens General Counsel Jan Reed and Theranos whistleblower Tyler Shultz.
+On Saturday night, the lights dimmed for the screening of The Inventor: Out for Blood in Silicon Valley, a documentary based on the downfall of health technology company Theranos.
+The movie was followed by an enlightening question-and-answer session with former Walgreens General Counsel Jan Reed and Theranos whistleblower Tyler Shultz.

-The fourth annual Dancing With the Start-Ups pitch competition, in partnership in KITW, featured a total of 12 innovative companies pitching their ideas to a panel of judges and the NACD audience.
+The fourth annual Dancing With the Start-Ups pitch competition, in partnership with KITW, featured 12 innovative companies pitching their ideas to a panel of judges and the NACD audience.
 The fast-paced format provided a platform for directors attending Summit to see firsthand some of the leading-edge solutions shaping and disrupting core businesses.
 The winners—NeuEsse, My Money My Future, Cambridge Crops, and Limeloop—received a prize package from NACD and sponsor KPMG valued at $30,000.